Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 ## How is text data different than “structured” data?

 We’re comfortable analyzing structured data that is structured into rows and columns.
-Text data, often also known as unstructured data(footnote: this is often the term used but is a fallacy.
-There is a lot of structure in text - that is makes you, the reader, understand what we’re writing here.
-Unstructured often refers to not having defined rows and columns in our data), is harder to analyze using traditional data analysis tools because it doesn’t come with rows and columns, but instead consists of characters, words, sentences, and paragraphs.
+Text data, often also known as unstructured data,(footnote: this is often the term used but is a fallacy.
+There is a lot of structure in text&mdash;the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you reader, to understand what we’re writing here.
+Unstructured often refers to not having defined rows and columns in our data.) is harder to analyze using traditional data analysis tools because it doesn’t come with rows and columns, but instead consists of characters, words, sentences, and paragraphs.
 In traditional, “structured”, data, a human has already decided what constitutes a row (a person for example), what constitutes a column (their age, gender, address, for example), and the relationship between them.
 We covered that in the Database chapter where we created a data model for a given domain.
 When dealing with text data, we have to create that structure ourselves, often using methods that are designed specifically for different types of problems.

 While creating that structure, we have to deal with human language being complex and nuanced, which makes analyzing it difficult.
-We often make simplifying assumptions: we assume our input is perfect text; we ignore humor [@halevy-09] and deception [@niculae-15; @ott-11]; and we assume "standard" English [@kong-14]^[See Chapter 6 for a discussion of speech recognition, which can turn spoken language into text].
-Text data also often reflects human observations that are exceptions to regular processes - the ubiquitous “other” or “Anything else you want to tell us” field in questionnaires.
+We often make simplifying assumptions: we assume our input is perfect text; we ignore humor [@halevy-09] and deception [@niculae-15;
+@ott-11]; and we assume "standard" English [@kong-14]^[See Chapter 6
+for a discussion of speech recognition, which can turn spoken language into text].
+Text data also often reflects human observations that are exceptions to regular processes&mdash;the ubiquitous “other” or “Anything else you want to tell us” field in questionnaires.
 Recognizing this complexity, the goal of text analysis is to efficiently extract important information from large amounts of text in a comprehensible and meaningful way, and use it in our analysis just like we use structured data.

 ## What can we do with text data?

-We are often faced with two scenarios when we encounter text data:
-We have some text “corpus”, for example open-ended survey responses, and our goal is to understand the content - patterns, themes, trends - of that data.
+We are often faced with two scenarios when we encounter text data: We have some text “corpus”, for example open-ended survey responses, and our goal is to understand the content - patterns, themes, trends - of that data.
 We have some data that consists of both structured and text data.
 Examples include electronic health records containing both patient medical records (structured data) and text notes from clinicians and lab results or survey responses consisting of both closed ended (multiple choice for example) and open ended responses.
 The goal here is not to analyze the text data in isolation but to incorporate the text data with the structured data in to our analysis.
 This happens regularly when we incorporate text from social media posts to data we already have about a particular person, organization, or location.

 In both cases, there are a set of analyses that can be done with text data.
 We describe these analyses in the Table below: